■ Health Matching Reimbursement Account contribution levels can be adjusted per group tier or family structure to fit any employer budget

 The HMRA leads to significant savings over time by addressing the most expensive portion of health care costs for groups.
 The HMRA savings are secured above and beyond what the employer contributes into the program by receiving additional medical benefits flowing into the company that would not have been possible without the HMRA program in place because of the rapid growth of the employer’s HMRA medical reserves.

-The Health Matching Account Services HMRA/HRA Visa® Prepaid Card is issued by The Bancorp Bank pursuant to a license from the Visa® U.S.A Inc. The Bancorp Bank; Member FDIC.
+The Health Matching Account Services HMRA/HRA Program is not considered health insurance.
+The HMRA/HRA Visa® Prepaid Card is issued by The Bancorp Bank pursuant to a license from the Visa® U.S.A Inc. The Bancorp Bank; Member FDIC.
 Card may not be used everywhere Visa® debit cards are accepted.
 See Cardholder Agreement for list of eligible goods, services and merchants.
 Health Matching Reimbursement Accounts are a patent-protected product.
 Claim cost and frequency may vary by group.
 Charges and fees may vary by group.
 This is not an illustration or a formal quote.
 Ask your broker for a formal quote.